Roblox/creator-docs/content/en-us/art/avatar/facial-animation/creating-basic-heads.md

 <img src="../../../assets/avatar/dynamic-heads/creating-dynamic-heads/Custom-Properties-Example.png" width="40%" />

 You can download a [version of this project](../../../assets/avatar/dynamic-heads/creating-dynamic-heads/reference-files/Cubie-Eye-Poses-Mapped.blend) with the poses saved and mapped up to this point as reference.
-If importing a head `.fbx` with saved animation data into Blender, make sure to set the **Animation Offset** in the .FBX Import window to **0** to include the Frame 0 of the timeline.
+If importing a Head `.fbx` with saved animation data into Blender, make sure to set the **Animation Offset** in the .FBX Import window to **0** to include the Frame 0 of the timeline.

 <img src="../../../assets/avatar/dynamic-heads/creating-dynamic-heads/Animation-Offset-Importing.png" width="30%" />

 ## Exporting

-After you finish posing and mapping your head for your character, you can export the character model as a `.fbx` to import into Studio, allowing you to access the 4 eye poses using the `Class.FaceControls` instance in Studio.
-You can also reference the fully configured Cubie head `.fbx` to access all 50+ base poses.
+After you finish posing and mapping your Head for your character, you can export the character model as a `.fbx` to import into Studio, allowing you to access the 4 eye poses using the `Class.FaceControls` instance in Studio.
+You can also reference the fully configured Cubie Head `.fbx` to access all 50+ base poses.

-The export settings for animatable heads differ slightly from [standard third-party modeling export settings](../../../art/modeling/export-requirements.md).
-To export the basic head model as a `.fbx`:
+The export settings for animatable Heads differ slightly from [standard third-party modeling export settings](../../../art/modeling/export-requirements.md).
+To export the basic Head model as a `.fbx`:

 1. In the topbar, click **File**.
 A pop-up menu displays.
 2. Select **Export**, then **FBX (.fbx)**.
 The **Blender File View** window displays.